The 10 most famous people from Toronto

 Between Wayne's World, Saturday Night Live, Austin Powers and everything else he's done, Myers is known worldwide for his comedy chops.
 The Scarborough-born Second City alumn was named an Officer of the Order of Canada for his extensive body of work.

 She may be famous for her clever take on American politics, but the former Daily Show correspondent was born and raised right here in Toronto.
-Bee, who was named one of Time Magazine's most influential 100 people, is also the first woman ever to host a late-night show.
+Bee, who was named one of Time Magazine's 100 most influential people, is also the first woman ever to host a late-night satire show.

 The veteran actor, best known for his starring turn in 24, moved to Toronto at age nine from California and attended a whopping nine elementary and high schools over the course of his youth.
 Bonus Canadian fact: He's the grandson of Tommy Douglas.